Applications for ST3 and ST4 Posts

 10. Deferred entry

-In accordance with the Gold Guide (fourth edition), deferred entry may only be considered for statutory reasons (e.g. maternity, ill health) only.
-If you are unsure whether you qualify for deferred entry please email the Recrutiment and Careers team.
+In accordance with the Gold Guide (fifth edition), deferred entry may only be considered for statutory reasons (e.g. maternity, ill health) only.
+If you are unsure whether you qualify for deferred entry please email the Recruitment and Careers Team.

 11. Information for overseas nationals